microsoft/SPP_Public/README.md

 ### Building Power BI Reports

 Now that we have the 7 tables that we will use in our PowerBI report, we can build the PowerBI report to understand the Seattle Reign’s wellness and readiness.
 To build the reports from scratch will require extensive knowledge in Power Query—PowerBI’s tool for reading-in data from data stores like Azure SQL databases.

+Note that there is a great Power BI course on edx.org.
+To find the online course, navigate to www.edx.org and then search for "Power BI."

 If you would like to build the PowerBI report from scratch, you can always reverse engineer the PowerBI file that was provided to you in GitHub.